NUbots/NUbots/module/network/PlotJuggler/README.md

      ```

 6. Build and run your role
 7. Data should start appearing in the PlotJuggler sidebar when the role is running.
-To plot a data point, drag its label from the sidebar to graph space at the right.
+To plot a data point, drag its label from the sidebar to the graph space at the right.

+> **NOTE**
+> If you're not seeing data in PlotJuggler, double check that the UDP server is running, `PlotJuggler.yaml` has the right configuration, and your role is sending data.
+You can also set the `send_debug_waves` config option to `true` to send sample data to PlotJuggler to test the connection.

 ## Dependencies

 - `message::support::nusight::DataPoint` - listens for these from the rest of the codebase, transforming and forwarding them to PlotJuggler
-- JSON-formatted UDP packets to PlotJuggler

 ## Emits

-- `message::support::nusight::DataPoint` when debug waves are enabled for testing the connection to PlotJuggler
+- `message::support::nusight::DataPoint` - when debug waves are enabled for testing the connection to PlotJuggler
 - JSON-formatted packets to PlotJuggler via UDP